basecamp/kamal/README.md

 [My App] [dhh] Rolled back to version d264c4e92470ad1bd18590f04466787262f605de
 ```

-### Custom healthcheck
+### Healthcheck

+MRSK uses Docker healtchecks to check the health of your application during deployment.
+Traefik uses this same healthcheck status to determine when a container is ready to receive traffic.

-MRSK defaults to checking the health of your application again `/up` on port 3000 up to 7 times.
-You can tailor the behaviour with the `healthcheck` setting:
+The healthcheck defaults to testing the HTTP response to the path `/up` on port 3000, up to 7 times.
+You can tailor this behaviour with the `healthcheck` setting:

 ```yaml
 healthcheck: